-SYMBOL PIN NUMBER TYPE DESCRIPTION INTR 18 I INTERRUPT REQUEST: is a level triggered input which is sampled during the last clock cycle of each instruction to determine if the processor should enter into an interrupt acknowledge operation.
-A subroutine is vectored to via an interrupt vector lookup table located in system memory.
-It can be internally masked by software resetting the interrupt enable bit.
-INTR is internally synchronized.
-This signal is active HIGH.
-TEST 23 I TEST: input is examined by the "Wait" instruction.
-If the TEST input is LOW execution continues, otherwise the processor waits in an "Idle" state.
+SYMBOL PIN NUMBER TYPE DESCRIPTION TEST 23 I TEST: input is examined by the "Wait" instruction.
+If the $\overline{\text{TEST}}$ input is LOW execution continues, otherwise the processor waits in an "Idle" state.
 This input is synchronized internally during each clock cycle on the leading edge of CLK.
-NMI 17 I NON-MASKABLE INTERRUPT: is an edge triggered input which causes a type 2 interrupt.
+NMI 17 I NON-MASKABLE INTERRUPT: An edge triggered input which causes a type 2 interrupt.
 A subroutine is vectored to via an interrupt vector lookup table located in system memory.
 NMI is not maskable internally by software.
 A transition from LOW to HIGH initiates the interrupt at the end of the current instruction.
 This input is internally synchronized.
-RESET 21 I RESET: causes the processor to immediately terminate its present activity.
-The signal must tran- sition LOW to HIGH and remain active HIGH for at least four clock cycles.
-It restarts execution, as described in the Instruction Set description, when RESET returns LOW.
+RESET 21 I RESET: Causes the processor to immediately terminate its present activity.
+The signal must transition LOW to HIGH and remain active HIGH for at least 4 clock cycles.
+It restarts execution, as described in the "Instruction Set Summary" on page 31 when RESET returns LOW.
 RESET is internally synchronized.
-CLK 19 I CLOCK: provides the basic timing for the processor and bus controller.
+CLK 19 Ι CLOCK: Provides the basic timing for the processor and bus controller.
 It is asymmetric with a 33% duty cycle to provide optimized internal timing.
 VCC 40 VCC: +5V power supply pin.
-A $0.1 \mu F$ capacitor between pins 20 and 40 is recommended for decoupling.
+A 0.1μF capacitor between pins 20 and 40 is recommended for decoupling.
 GND 1, 20 GND: Ground.
-Note: both must be connected.
-A $0.1\mu\text{F}$ capacitor between pins 1 and 20 is recommended for decoupling.
+Note: Both must be connected.
+A $0.1\mu F$ capacitor between pins 1 and 20 is recommended for decoupling.
 MN/MX 33 I MINIMUM/MAXIMUM: Indicates what mode the processor is to operate in.
 The two modes are discussed in the following sections.